Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

 where for the dimer model, $K=1$ is known analytically.

-The RVB PEPS with tensor $P$ can be naturally generalized to include LR singlets, by adding a tensor $Q$ consisting of terms---shown in Fig.~\ref{fig:models}c---which additionally entangle two of the virtual indices through a singlet (a ``teleportation bond'') around corners with suitable weights $\lambda_L$ and $\lambda_R$, and thus give rise to singlets between non-NN sites~\cite{wang:rvb-square-lattice,chen:topo-z2-u1}.
+The RVB PEPS with tensor $P$ can be naturally generalized to include LR singlets, by adding a tensor $Q$ consisting of terms (see Fig.~\ref{fig:models}c) which additionally entangle two of the virtual indices through a singlet (a ``teleportation bond'') around corners with suitable weights $\lambda_L$ and $\lambda_R$, and thus give rise to singlets between non-NN sites~\cite{wang:rvb-square-lattice,chen:topo-z2-u1}.
 Specifically, Ref.~\onlinecite{chen:topo-z2-u1} chooses $\lambda_L=\lambda_R>0$, while Ref.~\onlinecite{wang:rvb-square-lattice} chooses $-\lambda_L=\lambda_R>0$; we cover both with a single parameter $\lambda$, where $\lambda_L=\lambda$ and $\lambda_R=|\lambda|$, and additionally define $\tilde\lambda=\sqrt{6}\lambda$ (the parameters used in Refs.~\onlinecite{wang:rvb-square-lattice} and \onlinecite{chen:topo-z2-u1}, respectively).\footnote{Note that for $\lambda<0$, adding the two terms in Fig.~\ref{fig:models}c yields an equivalent representation with only straight teleportation bonds with weight $\lambda_S=\lambda_R=-\lambda_L$, Fig.~\ref{fig:models}d.
 This explains why Ref.~\onlinecite{wang:rvb-square-lattice} did not observe AA-sublattice singlets between diagonally adjacent sites, and shows that the resulting LR-doped RVB state is very special as it contains LR-singlets solely along the lattice axes. } The perturbation $P\to P+\lambda Q$ breaks the $\mathrm{U}(1)$ entanglement symmetry of the tensors down to a $\mathbb Z_2$ symmetry, since the number of virtual $2$'s now can be either $1$ or $3$; on the physical degrees of freedom, this is reflected in the fact that it induces same-sublattice singlets, Fig.~\ref{fig:models}e.
-This doping can be mimicked in the dimer model in different ways.
-We choose to consider a very simple perturbation which breaks $\mathrm{U}(1)\to\mathbb Z_2$, where in addition to dimers we allow for tri-valent objects at vertices (shown gray in Fig.~\ref{fig:models}e).
-We call this interpolation the dimer-solidomer model; it obeys a $\mathbb Z_2$ Gauss' law and can thus be mapped to a $\mathbb Z_2$ loop or vertex model.
+To mimick this doping in the dimer model, we allow for trivalent objects at vertices (shown gray in Fig.~\ref{fig:models}e) in addition to dimers, which breaks $\mathrm{U}(1)\to\mathbb Z_2$.
+We call this the dimer-solidomer model; it obeys a $\mathbb Z_2$ Gauss' law and can thus be mapped to a $\mathbb Z_2$ loop or vertex model.

 For the above PEPS ansatz of doping the RVB model with LR singlets, strong indications for critical behavior up to $0\le\tilde\lambda\le 0.85$ and for $\tilde\lambda\approx -0.85$ have been observed, as witnessed by an algebraic decay of the correlation functions and extraction of a central charge $c=1$ from a suitable scaling~\cite{wang:rvb-square-lattice,chen:topo-z2-u1}.
 This suggests that the model for $\lambda\ne0$ should indeed be described by an effective theory of the form \eqref{eq:action}, possibly with a different Luttinger parameter $K$.
 To further strengthen this point, we extract $K$ in different ways and check for consistency.